Jodagito/YouTubeDownloader/README.md

 ## To Do

 - Allow to download all videos from a specific channel.
+- Allow users to select both audio and video quality.
 - Create a progress bar.
 - Develop tests.